E66666666/numeric-keypad/README.md

 * (N/A) Macro layer
 * (N/A) Something to notify the user which layer/num lock we're on

-Currently just messing around with defining a convenient keymap...

 Current usage:

 * Starts with normal numpad layout